The Department of Government & Politics provides students

 politics at the state and local level encourages students to serve

-their communities, and our public administration courses, domestic
+their communities, and our public policy and administration

-and international in focus, address diversity issues, ethical
+courses, domestic and international in focus, address diversity

-dilemmas, and the accommodation of different values within an
+issues, ethical dilemmas, and the accommodation of different values

 The Department’s graduate curriculum offers a wide range of courses

-divided into the political science discipline’s four main
+divided into the political science discipline’s five main

-subfields: (a) American Government, with an emphasis on political
+subfields: (a) American Government with am emphasis on political

-Law/area studies; (c) Political Theory, with offerings in
+and area studies; (c) Political Theory with offerings in classical,

-classical, modern and contemporary thought; and (d) Public
+modern and contemporary thought; and Public Policy and

 The program will prepare graduates to: